jstayton/jquery-marcopolo/README.md

     Whether to compare the selected item against items displayed in the results list.
-The selected item is highlighted if a match is found, instead of the first item in the list (by default).
+The selected item is highlighted if a match is found, instead of the first item in the list (_highlight_ option must be enabled).
 Set this option to _true_ if the data is a string; otherwise, specify the data object attribute name to compare on.

     _Default:_ false